Build with America

 Build With America is a national radio program and campaign.
-This program features American made home construction and home improvement products.
-The expressed intention of this program is to inform the consumer of American made home construction and home improvement products, and to increase the consumer's purchases of these products.
-The creation of this program was inspired by the Bozeman, Montana home that was built with 100% American made home construction and home improvement products.
+This program features American-made home construction and home improvement products.
+The expressed intention of this program is to inform the consumer of American-made home construction and home improvement products, and to increase the consumer's purchases of these products.
+The creation of this program was inspired by the Bozeman, Montana home that was built with 100% American-made home construction and home improvement products.

 Host

 "The Cajun Contractor" Michael King is the host of Home Talk USA.
-He is the co-creator of Home Talk USA and is a Licensed Contractor in the New Orleans, LA area.
-He is a charismatic host with his signature opening "Yaahee!
+He is the co-creator of Home Talk USA and is a licensed contractor in the New Orleans, LA area.
+He hosts with his signature opening "Yaahee!
 I am the originator not the duplicator.
 Please do not except no substitutions.
 I was green before green was even cool".

-"The Cajun Contractor" Michael king is considered as the most recognizable name in all of Home Improvement Radio, according to DAR.FM.
+"The Cajun Contractor" Michael King is considered to be the most recognizable name in all of Home Improvement Radio, according to DAR.FM.